-If you plan to copy backup files over WAN or slow connections, it is recommended that you configure a pair of WAN accelerators in the backup infrastructure and copy VM backups via these WAN accelerators.
+If you plan to copy backup files over WAN or slow connections, it is recommended that you configure a pair of WAN accelerators in the backup infrastructure and copy backups via these WAN accelerators.
 WAN accelerators perform global data deduplication, eliminate the need to transport redundant blocks of data and reduce the load on the WAN.
 For more information, see WAN Acceleration.

 To use WAN acceleration for the backup copy job:

 - At the Data Transfer step of the wizard, select the Through built-in WAN accelerators option.

 - From the Source WAN accelerator list, select a WAN accelerator configured in the source site.

 - From the Target WAN accelerator list, select a WAN accelerator configured in the target site.